-This is because the government has announced further funding cuts and there is uncertainty in other areas of our budget, such as through changes to Council Tax benefit and business rates distribution.
+This is because the Government has announced further funding cuts and there is uncertainty in other areas of our budget, because of things like changes to Council Tax benefit and business rates distribution.

-Earlier this autumn, councillors looked at areas where we could try to save additional money.
-The proposals outlined below were developed as part of this work.
+Earlier this autumn, councillors (both executive members and backbenchers) looked at areas where we could try to save more money.

+The proposals outlined in the next few sections were developed as part of this work.

-Discretionary services - reduction of grants (and community regeneration, if agreed)
+1. Discretionary services - reduction of grants (and community regeneration, if agreed)

-When looking at our discretionary services, we identified two grants we believe we should stop providing.
+Discretionary services: These are services that we do not have to provide, but we choose to.
+We are not given funding from Government to provide these.
+They include things like leisure and cultural services.
+When looking at our discretionary services (see box on the left), we identified two grants we believe we should stop providing.
 These are to DIGS (deposit guarantee scheme) and the Cumbria Rural Housing Trust.